sandoche2k/ripe-iot/document.md

 identifier will be the unique handle for the entity and will not change.

-**Address :** is an identifier for the entity with an objective to communicate with the entity such as MACID, IP addresses etc. It need to be *unique* within a specific scope and should follow a specific *naming convention*.
+**Address :** is an identifier for the entity with an objective to communicate such as MACID, IP addresses etc. It need to be *unique* within a specific scope and should follow a specific *naming convention*.

 **Service discovery :** a mechanism to relate an unique identifier to its corresponding information.
 In the IoT paradigm, the service discovery could be